auvzhcet/Documentation/docs/computer/student_Reports/Computer Team - SAUVC - Mohd Hozaifa Khan - 2019-20.md

 For adversarial cases we can have more diverse dataset with various cases that we might encounter.
 I have one such dataset which can help system detect type of mask, handkerchief on face, etc. The model can trained on such dataset to make it more robust and immune to adversarial attacks.

-Other object detection techniques can be utilised and practically tested for better performance and accuracy.
+Other object detection techniques can be utilized and practically tested for better performance and accuracy.
 Few Options are:

 * [EfficientDet](http://ai.googleblog.com/2020/04/efficientdet-towards-scalable-and.html) - Scalable and Efficient Object Detection by Google.
 * SSD with MobileNetv3 or EfficientNetB4 - proven to work very well on Raspberry Pi.
 * YOLOv5 - released few days ago.
-* etc

 ## Resources